salilab/imp/doc/manual/installation.md

         sudo port install boost cgal cmake fftw gmp gperftools graphviz gsl eigen hdf5 mpfr ninja opencv protobuf-cpp swig swig-python
   (as in brew, some of these packages may be optional)

+- [Conda](https://anaconda.org/) Once you installed miniconda or anaconda, do

+        conda create -n IMP_py38 -c conda-forge ann boost cgal cmake doxygen eigen fftw gmp gperftools graphviz gsl hdf5 libtau matplotlib mpfr mpi ninja numpy opencv protobuf python scipy swig
+  (as in brew and Macports, some of these packages may be optional and eg python or doxygen versions might need adjustment in future - as package dependency depends on conda, it might change with time).
+If the build fails, you may need to add the flag -DCMAKE_CXX_FLAGS="-std=c++17" when calling cmake as a quick fix, e.g.
+        cmake -DCMAKE_CXX_FLAGS="-std=c++17" ../repository/.

 - or [Fink](http://www.finkproject.org/) (not supported)

 ### Getting prerequisites on Windows {#installation_prereqs_windows}